Shrimp Burgers

 Photo by America’s Test Kitchen

-Straight from one of my favorite cookbooks, Foolproof Fish, by the ever-reliable America’s Test Kitchen, these shrimp burgers with tartar sauce have quickly become one of my favorite new shrimp recipes.
-A Southern coastal favorite, they’re made from just a few simple ingredients: chopped raw shrimp, mayonnaise, scallions, salt, pepper, and cayenne.
-To achieve that irresistible crunch reminiscent of fried seafood, the patties get a panko coating and are sautéed to golden, crisp perfection.
+A Southern coastal favorite, this best ever shrimp burger is made from just a few simple ingredients: chopped raw shrimp, mayonnaise, scallions, salt, pepper, and cayenne.
+To achieve that irresistible crunch reminiscent of fried seafood, the shrimp patties are coated in panko coating and then sautéed until golden and crisp.

 The best part?
 You can whip up this shrimp burger recipe in under 30 minutes—perfect for hectic weeknights.
 By the way, if burgers aren’t calling your name today, just ditch the buns—the patties make delicious shrimp cakes!
 Pair with corn on the cob or a fresh corn salad for a lovely dinner.